Satyavati: Birth of children and grandchildren

 During the fertile period of the older queen, Ambika, Satyavati sent Vyasa to Ambika's bedchamber.
 During coitus with Vyasa, Ambika noticed his dark complexion and closed her eyes.
 Vyasa declared to Satyavati that due to Ambika's cruelty, her son would be blind (but strong) and have a hundred sons – later known as Kauravas (descendants of Kuru).
 Satyavati considered such an heir to be an unworthy king, so she asked Vyasa to have niyoga with her younger daughter-in-law.
 During their niyoga, Ambalika fell pale due to Vyasa's grim appearance.
-As the result the child would be wan, Vyasa told his mother, who begged for another child.
+As the result the child would be pale and of ill-health, Vyasa told his mother, who begged for another child.
 In due course, the blind Dhritarashtra and the pale Pandu were born.
 Satyavati again invited Vyasa to Ambika's bed-chamber; she remembered Vyasa's grim appearance (and repulsive odour), and substituted a Shudra (lowest caste) maid in her place.
 The maid respected the sage and was not afraid of him, and Vyasa thus blessed her; her son would be the most intelligent man, and she would no longer be a slave.
-Vyasa told Satyavati of the deception, and then disappeared; Vidura, an incarnation of the god Dharma, was born to the maid.
+Vyasa told Satyavati of the deception who was not pleased, and then disappeared; Vidura, an incarnation of the god Dharma, was born to the maid.

 Last days

 Consequently, due to Dhritarashtra's blindness and Vidura's birth from a maid, Pandu was crowned king of Hastinapur.
-However, he was cursed (by a sage) that he could not bear any children, renounced the kingdom and went to the forest with his wives Kunti and Madri.
-There, his wives had children – the Pandavas, or "sons of Pandu" – for him through niyoga with the gods.
-Pandu died in the forest; Madri ended her life with her husband.
+However, he was out hunting when he shot a sage's wife by accident.
+The sage cursed him that he would never be able to take his wife in his arms, and that if he did he would die.
+Having received this course, he renounced the kingdom and went to the forest with his wives Kunti and Madri.
+There, his wives had children – the Pandavas, or "sons of Pandu" – for him through niyoga with the gods (Yama, Vayu, Indra, Ashwini Twins).
+Pandu died in the forest, when he mistakenly hugged Madri; Madri ended her life out of guilt for being the cause of Pandu's death.
 Kunti returned to Hastinapur with the Pandavas.
 Satyavati was grief-stricken because of her grandson's untimely death and did not wish to live any longer.
 After the funerary rites for Pandu, Vyasa warned Satyavati that happiness would end in the dynasty and devastating events would occur in the future (leading to the destruction of her kin), which she would not be able to bear in her old age.
 At Vyasa's suggestion, Satyavati left for the forest to do penance with her daughters-in-law Ambika and Ambalika.
 In the forest, she died and attained heaven.
 Within some days her daughters-in-law died too.